victorsolaya/Multiselect_Records_PCF/README.md

 1. Field -> It is the field that will contain the data
 2. Entity Name -> Records from this entity name will be displayed
 3. Filter -> Filter to reduce the amount of data that will be displayed in your list.
 This is explained in the next section.
 4. Field Filter Values -> This will behave dynamically for the filter.
-This is explained in the next section.
+They ARE REQUIRED to be split by comma (,) This is explained in the next section.
 5. Data -> Which field from the entity name selected (2) you want to be set in the field (1)
 6. Columns -> To retrieve and display the data you need to set the columns with the following syntax: Display Name, fieldName; Account Name,name
 7. Header Visible -> Set if the header will be visible in the list displayed.